tursilion/convert9918/ReadMe.txt

 you enter has .TIAP and .TIAC (and .TIAM if appropriate) appended to it, respectively.

-Six file types are available:
+These file types are available:

 TIFILES - this is useful for transfer to a real TI, or for use with Classic99.
 This header is 128 bytes.